Tutorial Examples LLM Structured Extraction Incremental Processing Tutorial ~6 min read · updated

 2. aggregate all the extraction into a project-level summary

-3. output the extraction to a nice documentation with a Mermaid diagram.
+3. output the extraction to nice documentation with a Mermaid diagram.

 main.py